-With this news item from Cusco, Peru, we would like to let you know how we and the project are doing.
+With this news message from Cusco, Peru, we would like to let you know how we are doing, how the situation is in Cusco and how the organisation is dealing with Covid-19.

 Here in Peru we have been in social quarantine for more than three weeks now, since March 15 there is a complete lockdown.
 This means that we may not leave the house, just to buy food or medicines.
 A curfew was also invoked from six o’clock in the evening.
 Since today, April 3, we can also only do staggered shopping.
 On Monday, Wednesday and Friday only the men can go out and on Tuesday, Thursday and Saturday the women.
 Everything will be closed on Sunday and we will not be allowed to leave the house.
 The measures are quite strict here, but this is better this way and hopefully it will help limiting the spread of the virus.
 Today there are 1595 cases of contamination in Peru, in the entire region of Cusco there are 55.
 Here in Cusco everything is quite quiet and people follow up the precautions and lockdown well, unlike the capital Lima with its more than 10 million inhabitants.
 There are also mouth masks available everywhere and these must be used when we go shopping or go to the bank.
 The post and public transport have come to a complete standstill.
 You can therefore no longer move within Peru and the national borders are also closed.